Posts Tagged ‘newsletter’

 There is no clear answer to that, but here are some of the factors that will impact on the expenses for a newsletter.

 1. how long is it?
 A longer newsletter takes more time and effort to layout plus requires more content so will cost more than a shorter newsletter.
-However, the cost of 4 pages vs 2 (for example) may be worth it if it means giving good information and/or being able to produce the newsletter else often
+However, the cost of 4 pages vs 2 (for example) may be worth it if it means giving good information and/or being able to produce the newsletter less often

 2. are you doing a print version?
 If so, you need to allow for paper/ink/power costs to do it yourself or a printer’s bill to have it professionally done